 Overfished stocks require between three and 30 years to recover to sustainable levels of abundance – depending on the extent to which they have been depleted, their exploitation history, how fast they grow and reproduce, and fishing pressure during the recovery period.13,14,15,16 The fate of these fish stocks, and associated marine ecosystems and fishing communities, depends on authorities taking swift and decisive action to rebuild them to sustainable levels.

-Interestingly, most countries (74 per cent) in our dataset have a stock sustainability score above 50 per cent – meaning that over half of the assessed stocks in their national waters are sustainable.
+Interestingly, most countries (86 per cent) in our dataset have a stock sustainability score above 50 per cent – meaning that over half of the assessed stocks in their national waters are sustainable.
 This figure on its own, however, is misleading – as many countries have assessed few stocks or the assessed stocks comprise only a small portion of their total catch.
-For example, an estimated 91 per cent of the assessed stocks in Eritrean waters are sustainable.
-But these assessed stocks account for only one per cent of its total catch and the state of almost all its fish stocks is unknown.
+For example, an estimated 92 per cent of the assessed stocks in Nicaraguan waters are sustainable.
+But these assessed stocks account for only two per cent of its total catch and the state of almost all its fish stocks is unknown.
 This calls to attention the importance of considering not only what is assessed, but also how much remains unknown about a country’s fish stocks when evaluating sustainability.

 Fifty-two per cent of the global catch since 1990 has come from stocks that lack sufficient data to estimate stock abundance.
 As a result, we do not know if this catch is sustainable.
 Without this information, decision-makers are operating ‘in the dark’, unable to effectively manage fisheries.